-> If you are more sensitive to noise, look for a compressor with an air tank, because it only has to fill the tank once – very loud! – and then it is quiet.
-So you have more leisure and silence to work.
+If you are more sensitive to noise, look for a compressor with an air tank, because it only has to fill the tank once – very loud! – and then it is quiet.
+So you have more peace and quiet during your work.

-> Which airbrush set to buy for beginners?
+Which airbrush set to buy for beginners?

-> Which airbrush set you want to buy depends on the area of application and your ambitions.
+Which airbrush set you want to buy depends on the area of application and your ambitions.
 If you just want to spray a little bit every now and then, a cheaper set with few accessories is sufficient.
-However, if you have the ambition to develop yourself, you can invest in a higher priced airbrush kit with some accessories.
+However, if you have the ambition to develop yourself into this art form, you can invest in a higher priced airbrush kit with some accessories.

-> How often to clean an airbrush?
+How often to clean an airbrush?

-> Clean your airbrush thoroughly after each use and also after each color change, otherwise the next color will mix with the last color used.
+Clean your airbrush thoroughly after each use and also after each paint change, otherwise the next paint will mix with the previous one used.

 Airbrushing is therefore not as difficult to learn for beginners as you might think.
 It is, on the contrary, a great way to let off steam artistically while honing your skills.
 We hope we could help you with our instructions and wish you good luck with your first airbrush project!